KaraKaraWitch/RPGDataFumbler-Ni/Readme.md

 The reason why those cannot be represented is because those files are typically not much in size compared to events.

 This concurrency limit is applied globally.
-If using the default of 2,
+If using the default of 2, only 2 "translation" requests can be executed at once.

 ## Developer Guide